toss/suspensive/docs/react/docs/reference/ErrorBoundary.md

 ![Example banner](./../../static/gif/errorboundary-example.gif)

+## ErrorBoundary

-### Default mode
+### fallback

-If there is thrown error in children, ErrorBoundary will catch it and then fallback will be rendered.
+If there is any thrown error in children, ErrorBoundary will catch it and then fallback will be rendered.

 ```tsx
 const Example = () => {